Sourya3-14/crop_recommender/README.md

-# Euphoria Crop Recommendation Project
+# Crop Recommendation Project

-Euphoria is a full-stack web application for crop recommendation.
+SmartCrop is a full-stack web application for crop recommendation.
 It combines a Django-based web interface with a machine learning model built in a Jupyter notebook to predict suitable crops based on soil and climate input values.

 ## Project Overview